Skip to main content

 Crisp the plantains

 Heat 3 tbsp vegetable oil in medium saucepan over medium heat and add plantains.
 Cook, stirring often, until plantains begin to brown and crisp, 5 to 7 minutes.
 Reduce heat to medium-low, add just half the garlic, and cook until garlic is browned and crispy, 2 to 4 minutes.
-Using slotted spoon, transfer garlic and plantains to small bowl with slotted spoon, leaving garlic oil in saucepan.
+Transfer garlic and plantains to small bowl with slotted spoon, leaving garlic oil in saucepan.
 Season to taste with salt and set aside.

 2